 Homemade All-Purpose Cleaner With Dawn

 Dawn is a powerful cleaner.
-Add a little disinfecting help and you have a powerful cleaner that will wipe out viruses in no time flat.
+Add a little disinfecting help and you have a powerful DIY all-purpose cleaner that will wipe out viruses in no time flat.
 This recipe can be used with rubbing alcohol or vinegar, it just depends on what you have on hand.

 - To make your life easier, grab a spray bottle.